stakater/mto-docs/content/extensions/openbao/readme.md

 | An engine, an OpenBao namespace or an auth mount | Retained.
 The OpenBao object and everything stored under it survives; re-creating an identical resource adopts it back. |
 | A policy, login role, group or alias | Deleted, so the access it granted is revoked. |

-The practical consequence: **deleting an MTO `Tenant` does not destroy its OpenBao data.** Its secrets, encryption keys and certificate authority are retained while its policies and login roles are removed, so access closes but the data is recoverable by re-creating the tenant.
+The practical consequence: **deleting an MTO `Tenant` does not destroy its OpenBao data.** Its secrets, encryption keys and certificate authority are retained while its policies and login roles are removed, so access closes, but the data is recoverable by re-creating the tenant.

 !!! warning
     To remove a tenant's data for real, delete the tenant and then, with an OpenBao administrator token, delete its OpenBao namespace — `bao namespace delete <tenant>` cascades through everything inside it.